prikhi/hkhue/README.md

 * Identifying lights by blinking them on & off.
 * Reseting all the lights to their default color temperature & brightness.
 * Setting the name of a light.
-* Setting the Brightness & Color-Temperature/RGB of a specific light(by name or
+* Setting the Brightness & Color-Temperature/RGB of specific lights(by name or
   number) or all lights - with custom light-state transition times.
 * Scanning for new lights & associating them with the bridge.
 * Syncing the color temperature of your lights to redshift.